 This official Sony vertical stand was designed to work with both the PS4 Pro and the PS4 Slim, but not with the original PS4.
 The stand itself is made of solid, transparent plastic, and it comes with two separate platforms for the Slim and Pro versions of the console.
 When installed, both consoles are incredibly stable, and the style of the stand ensures no airflow obstruction nor undesirable overheating.

 The only downside to this stand is that its glossy surface is a real scratch and dust magnet, even though this will hardly be visible when the console itself obscures it.
 Other than that, it is probably the best stand you can get since Sony themselves designed it, and as such, it will not lead to any overheating, as mentioned in the previous paragraph.

 - Attracts dust very easily

 And finally, we have the official PlayStation 4 Gold wireless headset made by Sony.
 While it was somewhat overshadowed by the launch of the Platinum headset, the Gold variant remains more affordable and all-around reliable solution.

 The headset comes with the signature black-and-blue PS4 color scheme, fold-in ear-cups, and comfortable leather covers.
 Moreover, it uses a USB wireless adapter instead of Bluetooth as a means of connectivity, which ensures better sound quality due to higher bandwidth.
 It also has a 3.5mm audio jack for wired connections and a micro USB port for charging.
-The sound quality itself is also remarkably good, even supporting virtual 7.1 surround sound on the PS4 and PS3 consoles.
+The sound quality itself is also extremely good, even supporting virtual 7.1 surround sound on the PS4 and PS3 consoles.